HackForLive/hackathon_playground/README.md

 ```

 Now you need to setup free azure account for month (we can of course create alternative way).
-In your azure account you need to provision Azure OpenAI service with some model deployment.After you create azure account and Azure OpenAI service, you need to create file name .env with following content:
+In your azure account you need to provision Azure OpenAI service with some model deployment.
+After you create azure account and Azure OpenAI service, you need to create file name .env with following content:

 ```
 AZURE_ENDPOINT=https://azure-openai-my-test.openai.azure.com/